 Applications must be submitted through besmart.com.
 PathwayConnect students may apply for admission to BYU-Idaho during their second or third semesters of PathwayConnect.

 Students applying for the BYU-Idaho online degree program will not pay an application fee but will be charged a one-time fee when registering for courses for the first time.

 Individuals applying for on-campus study are required to pay an application fee.

-Students must have a cumulative 3.0 PathwayConnect grade point average (a B average) to be eligible for admission to BYU-Idaho.
-Students who are in their third semester their GPA will be based on their first two semesters.
+Students must have a program 3.0 PathwayConnect grade point average (a B average) to be eligible for admission to BYU-Idaho.
+If students apply during their third semester their GPA will be based on their first two semesters.
 If students apply after they complete PathwayConnect all three semesters including their first certificate course will be included in their program GPA.
 Students who do not have a cumulative 3.0 GPA may consider retaking one or more PathwayConnect courses in an effort to bring up their GPA.

 All courses taken during PathwayConnect, including the certificate course in the third semester, are calculated into a student’s PathwayConnect GPA.
 Institute credits are not calculated into a student’s GPA.

 Students must complete one of the following course combinations to complete PathwayConnect.
 Students must have a B average to matriculate to BYU-Idaho.

 - GS120, Math 100G, English 106

 - GS120, PC 102, PC103